webpro-nl/knip/packages/docs/src/content/docs/explanations/why-use-knip.md

 synergy:

-- Utilizing plugins to find their dependencies includes the capacity to find additional entry files.
+- Utilizing plugins to find their dependencies includes the capacity to find additional entry and configuration files.
 This results in more resolved and used files.
 Better coverage gives better insights into unused files and exports.
 - Analyzing more files reveals more unused exports and dependency usage, refining the list of both unused and unlisted dependencies.
 - This approach is amplified in a monorepo setting.
 In fact, files and internal